eldon-yeh/worship-helper/README.md

 Songs lyrics are saved in text files, some have been provided already in the songs folder and you can easily create your own.

-The first line in your text file should be the title of the song.
+- __The first line in your text file should be the title of the song.__
-Leave one blank line between paragraphs where you want a new slide to start, do not use more than one blank line in a row.
+- Leave __one__ blank line between paragraphs where you want a new slide to start
+  - __do not__ use more than one blank line in a row.

 # CUSTOMISATION
 The presentation can be customized by editing tail.html.